JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7897 days**.

-And here is a just a random fact -  **The game Monopoly has been played by approximately 500 million people in the world, and the game is available in 26 languages**.
+And here is a just a random fact -  **Humans are the only primates that don't have pigment in the palms oftheir hands.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)